Croc star charged over NT helicopter crash

 Pilot seriously injured in crash

-Pilot Sebastian Robinson was seriously injured and airlifted to Maningrida, before being transferred to hospital in Darwin.
+Pilot Sebastian Robinson was seriously injured and flown to Maningrida, before being transferred to hospital in Darwin.

 A preliminary ATSB analysis of the site indicated the accident happened when the helicopter’s main rotor blade struck and cut through a tree trunk multiple times before the aircraft hit the ground.